History of African presence in London: 17th–18th centuries

-By the middle of the eighteenth century, African people comprised somewhere between one and three percent of the London populace British merchants became involved with the transatlantic slave trade between Europe, Africa and the Americas.
-Many of those involved in British colonial activities, such as ship's captains, colonial officials, merchants, slave traders and plantation owners brought enslaved Africans as servants back to Britain with them.
+By the middle of the eighteenth century, African people comprised somewhere between one and three percent of the London populace.
+British merchants had already become involved with the transatlantic slave trade between Europe, Africa and the Americas.
+Many of those involved in colonial activities, such as sea captains, colonial officials, merchants and planters brought Africans as servants back to London with them.
 This marked the growing black presence in the northern, eastern and southern areas of London.
 There were also small numbers of freed slaves and seamen from West Africa and South Asia.
 Many of these emigrants were forced into beggary due to the lack of jobs and their low social status.

-In 1610, Prince Dederi Jaquoah was brought, aged 20, to the City of London from West Africa by an English merchant, and records state that he was “sent out of his cuntrye by his father ... to be baptised” and that he stayed in London for two years.
+In 1610, Prince Dederi Jaquoah was brought, aged 20, to the City of London from West Africa by an English merchant, and records state that he was "sent out of his cuntrye by his father ... to be baptised" and that he stayed in London for two years.
 In 1684, Katharine Auker was brought to England from Barbados by her enslaver, plantation owner Robert Rich.
-After Auker was baptised in 1688 at St Katharine by the Tower, she was made destitute by her enslaver.
-In 1690 she succeeded in a court petition to be discharged from his enslavement.
+After Auker was baptised in 1688 at St Katharine by the Tower, she was made destitute by Rich.
+In 1690 she succeeded in a court petition to be freed from slavery.
 An official record of this is held in The National Archives.
 In 1737, black Briton George Scipio was accused of stealing Anne Godfrey's washing, with the case resting entirely on whether or not Scipio was the only black man in Hackney at the time.